Churches now able to withhold funds from SBC entities in MBC’s new ‘Plan B’ giving option

 “At the recommendation of the SBC Great Commission Task Force in 2010, the SBC messengers amended its Constitution, Article III, and adopted Cooperative Program Giving – giving that could be supplemented by Great Commission giving.
 Cooperative Program Giving is the standard for determining whether a church was in cooperation, and for determining the number of messengers allowed per church at an annual meeting.”

-Whitehead added, “Since 2010, both undesignated giving to the Cooperative Program and/or designated giving for Convention entities or causes are counted equally for purposes of showing friendly cooperation, and for determining the number of messengers allowed.
-While those of us who are traditionists did not favor this motion, it remains as a part of the SBC documents.”
+Whitehead added, “Since 2010, both undesignated giving to the Cooperative Program and/or designated giving for Convention entities or causes are counted equally for purposes of showing friendly cooperation, and for determining the number of messengers allowed.”

 For additional information about the MBC’s new “Plan B” giving option, contact MBC Controller Samantha Spencer at sspencer@mobaptist.org or call 573.636.0400.